Online Engineering Programs in Virginia

 Aspiring web developers or computer engineers can earn an online BS degree in information technology from George Mason University in Fairfax.
 Students in this program will develop strong writing, communication, and problem-solving skills and will be prepared to apply information technology to business processes.
 The program is ideal for those who wish to gain technical IT knowledge.

-Students must complete 120 credits in subjects such as introduction to computing, database fundamentals, modern telecommunications, project management, managing financial resources, and systems analysis and design, among others.
+Students must complete 120 credits in subjects such as introduction to computing, applied IT programming; IT project management; multimedia and web design; database fundamentals; information security fundamentals; modern telecommunications; data communications and networking principles; operating systems fundamentals; and human-computer interaction.

 The program opens up opportunities in network administration, telecommunications, information security, web development, computer graphics, and information systems.